-Black owned restaurants in New Orleans are in every neighborhood.
-When you start to explore black owned restaurants intentionally, you will find that their flavors consist of more than traditional creole cuisine.
+Black-owned businesses in New Orleans are in every neighborhood.
+When you explore black-owned restaurants intentionally, you will find that their flavors consist of more than traditional Creole cuisine.

 Why Support Black Owned Restaurants in New Orleans

-Dining at black owned restaurants allows you to experience Creole, Jamaican, and even vegan cuisine.
-And of course, some of the best fried chicken this city, may I say country, has to offer.
+Dining at black-owned restaurants allows you to experience Creole, Jamaican, and vegan cuisine.
+And, of course, this city, country, has some of the best-fried chicken.

-The list below began with a few of my favorite black owned restaurants and will expand as I continue to explore the great city of New Orleans.
+This list of black-owned restaurants began with a few of my favorite restaurants.
+It will expand as I explore the great city of New Orleans.

-Summer is a historically low time for tourism in New Orleans.
-It becomes so hot and humid, and many tourists just do not come to the city during this time.
+Summer is a historically low time for tourism in New Orleans due to the heat and humidity, and many tourists only come to the city during this festival.

 Black Owned New Orleans Restaurants to add to your List

-Are you looking for delicious Jamaican food in the heart of the Central Business District?
-Look no further than 14 Parishes.
+Are you looking for delicious Jamaican food?
+Look at most 14 Parishes.

 Charles Blake is the Chef behind 14 Parishes and was born and raised in Spanish Town, Jamaica.